How often have you been enjoying a perfect day out in the sunshine only to find yourself having to pack up and head inside once night falls?

 For another, that cable can present a real trip hazard, especially later in the evening.

-Using rechargeable batteries can often be the most cost-effective and eco-friendly way to power your umbrella lights.
+Using rechargeable AA batteries can often be the most cost-effective and eco-friendly way to power your umbrella lights.

-Though standard, throw-away batteries are neither environmentally friendly nor cost-effective, selecting umbrella lights that run on rechargeable batteries can prove to be the most affordable and energy-efficient solution available.
+Though standard, throw-away batteries are neither environmentally friendly nor cost-effective, selecting umbrella lights that run on rechargeable AA batteries can prove to be the most affordable and energy-efficient solution available.

 Like electric-powered lighting, they provide all the power you need for many hours at a time while simultaneously negating the need for ugly power cables.